Quantum Capsule Networks: Numerical details

 to quantify the deviation between the reconstruction image $x$ and the original image $\hat{x}$.
 Here, $\hat{x}_i$ refers to the $i$-th pixel of image $\hat{x}$ and $n = 16 \times 16$ is the number of pixels.
 To concentrate the whole networks on the classification subroutine, we set the overall loss as $L = L_\mathrm{M} + 0.1 L_{\text{MSE}}$.
 Here $0.1$ is a regularization factor that scales down $L_\mathrm{MSE}$ so that it does not dominate $L_\mathrm{M}$ during training.

 The code of QCapsNets is implemented by the classical version of TensorFlow \cite{Abadi2016TensorFlow}.
 In the optimization process, we use the automatic differentiation technique to calculate the gradient.
 The optimization strategy is based on the Adam optimizer.
 To speed up the matrix multiplication, some data is processed by the GPU version of TensorFlow.
-The ground state of the cluster-Ising Hamiltonian is obtained by the exact diagonalization method.
+The ground state of the cluster-Ising Hamiltonian is obtained by the exact diagonalization method. { We run our experiments on a single server with 192 processors of Intel(R) Xeon(R) Platinum 9242 CPU @ 2.30GHz.
+The classification task is performed on the CPU.
+For every single epoch, the running time ranges from $10$ minutes to $55$ minutes which depends on the structure of the capsule.
+The reconstruction task is achieved by an NVIDIA TITAN V GPU.
+The running time for each epoch is $20$ seconds.}